dev4press/gd-forum-manager-for-bbpress/readme.txt

 == Upgrade Notice ==
 = 2.0 =
 * Change topic tags.
 Saving of topics edit log.
+New actions, filters and variables.
 Many improvements and fixes.

 = 1.4 =
 Few updates and improvements.